ycwfs/Figure-Skating-Action-Quality-Assessment/README.md

 **Unpack Features and Annotations**

 * Unpack the file under *./data* (or elsewhere and link to *./data*).
-* The folder structure should look like
+* The folder structure may look like

 ```
 Root folder